-All solid tumors contain regions of hypoxia (low oxygen) due to insufficient blood supply and chaotic tumor vasculature.
-Hypoxic tumor cells are resistant to radiation and many forms of chemotherapy.
-In addition, hypoxic tumor cells have increased invasive and metastatic potential.
+Metastases are responsible for over 90% of cancer patient deaths.
+Understanding how tumours acquire the ability to invade and metastasise is critical for the identification of new targets and development of therapies against metastatic disease.
+Metastasis is a multistep process influenced by the immediate microenvironment, specifically cell-cell and cell-matrix interactions, and by the extended microenvironment, such as vascularity and tissue stiffness.
+All solid tumours contain regions of hypoxia (low oxygen) due to insufficient blood supply and chaotic tumour vasculature.
+Hypoxic tumour cells are resistant to radiation and many forms of chemotherapy.
+In addition, hypoxic tumour cells have increased invasive and metastatic potential.
 Hypoxia is clinically correlated with metastasis and poor patient survival.
-We are investigating the underlying molecular mechanism responsible for these events.

 Selected recent publications